uncommonhacks/pl-workshop-2019/README.md

     - This is **wicked fucking lit**.
 In a formal setting, i.e. a language that has a proven type soundness theorem, **any program that passes the typechecker is free of runtime errors.**
+      - Now, there's a small asterisk here; we can only prevent a certain class of runtime errors.
+For example, if you have a program where you add 5 when you meant to multiply 5, there's no way the typechecker can catch that.
+      - But on the flipside, this is a *huge* category of errors that we can catch!
+For example, segfaults would be impossible if C were type-sound.

 - - - -